CS5500-24Fall-Group5/cs5500-base/StandUpDocuments/Week-2-September-16-retrospective.md

 - **Feedback and Suggestions:**
   - Suggest including a section on best practices for frontend-backend data flow.

-### [Team Member 3]
+### `Huijia Wang`

 - **Achievements and Contributions:**
-  -
+  - Analyzed the backend architecture, focusing on RESTful APIs and user management.
+  - Read the project code and analyzed the design patterns in the project, such as **Singleton** for managing document instances,  **Observer** like polling for update checks, and **MVC** for separating concerns in the backend.
 - **Challenges Faced:**
-  -
+  - There is a lot of code to read.
+And sometimes I may forget some part I have read so I taked note to help me analyze the code.
 - **Areas for Improvement:**
-  -
+  - Spend more time to analyze the fronted code.
 - **Feedback and Suggestions:**
-  -
+  - Discuss with team members about this project and spend more time reading this project.

 ### `Yuming Sun`

 - **Achievements and Contributions:**

   - This week, I reviewed the calsheet document and analyzed the front end.
 And supplemented the front end part in the analysis document.
 - **Challenges Faced:**

   - I did it later this week.
 At first, I felt very difficult because I missed the class and there were some bugs in the initial operation of the program.
 Although it was not difficult, it took me some time.
 Fortunately, I communicated with the team members in time to solve the problem.
 - **Areas for Improvement:**

   - I think the biggest point of improvement is that if there is a problem, you need to communicate with the team members in time and coordinate time for meetings.
 This is helpful for mutual problem solving.
 - **Feedback and Suggestions:**

   - It only took me some time to complete the front end part.
 I hope that next week I will make arrangements in advance and communicate with the team members in time.

 ---